sdstolworthy/Flui/README.md

 ## Usage

-The TUI will display flight information in a clean terminal interface.
+The TUI will display flight information in a clean terminal interface and automatically refresh every 5 seconds (configurable).
 Press `q` or `ESC` to exit.

 ## Development